whiskyechobravo/kerko/README.md

   * `BABEL_DEFAULT_LOCALE`: The default language of the user interface.
 Defaults to `'en'`.
 Your application may set this variable and/or implement a locale selector function to override it (see the [Flask-Babel documentation][Flask-Babel_documentation]).
+  * `BABEL_DEFAULT_TIMEZONE`: The timezone to use for user facing dates.
+    Defaults to `'UTC'`.
+Your application may set this variable and/or implement a timezone selector function to override it (see the [Flask-Babel documentation][Flask-Babel_documentation]).
   * `KERKO_USE_TRANSLATIONS`: Use translations provided by the Kerko package.
     Defaults to `True`.
 When this is set to `False`, translations may be